-- 52. Social Partnership is a way of working with shared values and a common purpose.
-Social Partnership works on the basic principle that more can be achieved by Government, employers and workers, predominantly through their trade unions, working together in a spirit of co-operation and collaboration. - 53.
-Social partnership is primarily a process, but the principles13 on which it is built can also deliver behavioural and culture change that can lead to improved outcomes for public services and well-being.
-Working in consistent social partnership, can develop trusted relationships and engender behaviours that promote cooperation, respect, trust, increase participation as well as delivering mutual gains.
+51. Social partnership is primarily a process, but the principles13 on which it is built can help deliver behavioural and culture change which in turn can lead to improved outcomes for public services and well-being.
+Working consistently in social partnership can develop trusted relationships and engender behaviours that promote cooperation, respect, trust, increase participation as well as delivering mutual gains.
 These values and behaviours have been created as reference points for successful social partnership in Wales and are described as follows:

-Social partnership principles Shared commitment Cooperation Success through joint problem solving, compromise and reaching consensus Respect Mutual recognition of legitimate and potentially conflicting interests Trust Relationships based on integrity, authenticity, transparency, openness and selflessness Voice and Participation Proactive and timely information, consultation and engagement Mutual Gains Achieving improvements in public services, social, economic, environmental and cultural wellbeing and fair work outcomes.
+Social partnership principles Shared commitment Cooperation Success through joint problem solving, compromise and reaching consensus.
+Respect Mutual recognition of legitimate and potentially conflicting interests.
+Trust Relationships based on integrity, authenticity, transparency, openness and selflessness.
+Voice and Participation Proactive and timely information, consultation and engagement.

+Mutual Gains Achieving improvements in public

+services, social, economic,

+environmental and cultural well-

+being and fair work outcomes.